manassaloi/manassaloi.github.io/_posts/2020-05-09-amazon-food-delivery.markdown

 ---
 layout: post
-title:  "Will Amazon win the food delivery war in India?"
+title:  "Amazon enters the food delivery war"
 ---

 A lot of people on my LinkedIn timeline have already announced Amazon as the winner of the food delivery war in India, one week since their entry.
 While a few have countered saying "Huh..like their win in groceries?"